Luis-Tacderas/NLP/README.md

 # About this project
 ## Summary
-Simple NLP to look for Covid Symptoms in patient note, encounter notes to flag the patient with possible Covid
+Simple NLP to look for Covid Symptoms in patient notes to flag the patient with possible Covid19

 ## Challenges
-Lack of availabiltity of anomized 3rd party dataset that would also contain information that can be used for population and geographic analysis.
+Lack of availabiltity of anonimized 3rd party dataset that would also contain information that can be used for population and geographic analysis.

 ## Conclusions
 Using NLP it is very possible to determine if the patient has Covid based on symptoms.